ido90/Rewards-Deterioration-Detection/README.md

 In this work we consider an episodic setup where the rewards within every episode are NOT assumed to be independent, identically-distributed, or based on a Markov process.
 We rely on a reference dataset of recorded episodes that are assumed to be "valid", and suggest a method to detect degradation in the rewards compared to this reference dataset.

-We show that our test is optimal under certain assumptions; is better than the common naive approach under weaker assumptions; and is empirically better on standard control environments compared to several alternative tests for mean-change - in certain cases by orders of magnitude.
+We show that our test is **optimal** under certain assumptions; is better than the common naive approach under weaker assumptions; and is **empirically better** than several alternative mean-change tests on standard control environments - **in certain cases by orders of magnitude**.

-In addition, we suggest a Bootstrap-based mechanism for False-Alarm Rate control (BFAR), that is applicable to episodic (i.e. non-i.i.d) data.
+In addition, we suggest a **Bootstrap mechanism for False-Alarm Rate control (BFAR), that is applicable to episodic (i.e. non-i.i.d) data**.

 Our detection method is entirely external to the agent, and in particular does not require model-based learning.
 Furthermore, it can be applied to detect changes or drifts in any episodic signal.